amrita1208/SYNCHRONOUS-UP-COUNTER/README.md

 However, the remaining flip-flops should be made ready to toggle only when all lower-order output bits are “high,” thus the need for AND gates.

 **Procedure**
-1.
-Type the program in Quartus software.
+1.Type the program in Quartus software.

-2.
-Compile and run the program.
+2.Compile and run the program.

-3.
-Generate the RTL schematic and save the logic diagram.
+3.Generate the RTL schematic and save the logic diagram.

-4.
-Create nodes for inputs and outputs to generate the timing diagram.
+4.Create nodes for inputs and outputs to generate the timing diagram.

-5.
-For different input combinations generate the timing diagram.
+5.For different input combinations generate the timing diagram.

 **PROGRAM**